evidentlyai/evidently/docs/book/customization/report-data-aggregation.md

 **Pre-requisites**:
 * You know how to generate Reports with default parameters.
-* You know how to pass custom parameters for Reports or Metrics
+* You know how to pass custom parameters for Reports or Metrics.

 # Code example